 Juneteenth Festival: The Human Relations Commission, in partnership with several community organizations, co-sponsored the Annual Juneteenth Africana Cultural Festival.
-These events educated the community about the history of African-American culture in the community.
-Approximately 2,000 residents attended and participated.
+This year's event was hybrid between in person and virtual due to COVID-19 restrictions.

-WINSTON-SALEM HUMAN RELATIONS DEPARTMENT 2017-2018 OUTLINE OF GOALS
+WINSTON-SALEM HUMAN RELATIONS DEPARTMENT 2021-2022 OUTLINE OF GOALS

-For the fiscal year of 2016-2017, the goals of the Winston-Salem Human Relations Department will focus on the following ten goals:
+For the fiscal year of 2021-2022, the goals of the Winston-Salem Human Relations Department will focus on the following ten goals:

 - 1. To maintain the Fair Housing Media Campaign in order to advertise fair housing laws as well as department and commission events/programs on the Internet, television, radio, and print media; - 2.
 To continue the International Village Cultural Festival during September (Cultural Diversity Month) each fall for the citizens of Winston-Salem; - 3.
 To continue to serve as a resource for City employees for comprehensive, substantive cultural diversity and inclusion training materials in partnership with the Human Resources Department; - 4.
 To report on Phase II of the Fair Housing Testing Program via the Human Relations Commission and the Fair Housing Center of Legal Aid of North Carolina that will aid in affirmatively furthering fair housing laws, as per HUD's mandate; - 5.
 To continue the Alternative Residential Mediation program, in partnership with the Forsyth County District Court and the City Attorney's Office, in order to provide a free, expedient, non-litigious option for landlord/tenant complaints; - 6.
 To continue administering the Limited English Proficiency policy and procedure guide in satisfaction of federal requirements that are imposed on recipients of federal funding and to assure fair and equitable treatment throughout the community; - 7.
-To continue the expanded focus on the international community, particularly the Hispanic Community, in the inclusion of services (to include fair housing, landlord/tenant, and race relations) via the UNC- Chapel Hill Building Integrated Communities' Latino Migration Project and the continuation of the Tu Comunidad Spanish-language television show on WSTV-13; - 8.
+To continue the expanded focus on the international community in the inclusion of services (to include fair housing, landlord/tenant, and race relations) via the Building Integrated Communities community stakeholder committee and the continuation of the quarterly Tu Comunidad bilingual television show on WSTV-13 and corresponding bilingual newsletter; - 8.
 To continue as a partner of the Winston-Salem Police Department in holding Trust Talks to facilitate a trusting relationship between the community and police; - 9.
-To encourage the City to sponsor events such as the Student Awards Banquet, Fiesta, Cultural Diversity Month, Triad Juneteenth, the Fair Housing Summit, Cultural Connections, the American DREAM Weekend, and the Martin Luther King, Jr. Young Dreamers program with coordination through the Human Relations Department; - 10.
+To encourage the City to sponsor events such as the Student Awards Banquet, Fiesta, Triad Juneteenth, the Fair Housing Summit, Cultural Connections, and the Martin Luther King, Jr. Young Dreamers program with coordination through the Human Relations Department; - 10.
 To continue creative, effective community service leadership programs and projects through the Youth Advisory Council and College Advisory Board for positive youth and young adult community engagement.